-If you have a local business, the holiday shopping season is a prime time to get started with email marketing (or ramp up your existing efforts).
-With Black Friday and Small Business Saturday right around the corner, it’s time to get your in-store email strategy in place.
+If you have a local business, the holiday shopping season is a prime time to start thinking about how you can link your digital marketing with your in-store experience (or ramp up your existing efforts).

 Promotions can take the form of coupons, free gift wrapping, bonus giveaways, discounted delivery, or anything else that you can think of to excite shoppers and generate interest.

 Create an extremely unique deal or discount that really catches people’s attention.
 The reason why the biggest retail stores in the United States do so well on Black Friday is because they come up with an attention-grabbing deal such as “60 Inch TV for sale for ONLY $99.99 on Black Friday” and then you read the fine print and it says the first 5 customers only get this deal.
 However, what this has now done is that it has caught the attention of everyone and people will go into these stores to shop.

 Make sure your emails clearly communicate when promotions will run — you don’t want to waste shoppers’ time during this busy season.